-If the closing balance is higher than your starting balance, you have positive cash flow.
+You have positive cash flow if the closing balance is higher than your starting balance.
 If the closing balance is lower, you have negative cash flow.

 Positive cash flow is typically a sign of a financially healthy company.
 However, a new business often has negative cash flow if it has spent a lot on equipment and property or depends on venture or other funding as it grows.
 If you consistently face poor cash flow, you might need to adjust staff, inventory, or unit margins.

 Owning a business takes a lot of dedication and hard work, so it can be easy for small business owners to get caught up in growing their brand and, in turn, neglect their finances.
-Many businesses offer a 401(k) to their employees, but if you’re an entrepreneur, it’s up to you to plan for your retirement.
+Many businesses offer employees a 401(k), but if you’re an entrepreneur, it’s up to you to plan for your retirement.
 Most don’t – just 13% of self-employed or small business owners participate in a workplace retirement plan.
 Make sure you’re not only planning for your retirement but saving money for your rainy-day fund.
-While it’s essential to grow your business, don’t forget that you need an income too.
+While growing your business is essential, don’t forget that you need an income too.

-Despite many finding success as entrepreneurs, 60% of business owners feel that they aren’t knowledgeable about finances or accounting.
+Despite many successes as entrepreneurs, business owners feel they aren’t knowledgeable about finances or accounting.
 As an entrepreneur, you’re a thought leader and an expert in your field and industry, which doesn’t necessarily involve the day-to-day operations of running your business, let alone the nitty-gritty of finances.
-There’s a lot to keep track of when you’re running your business, but Markaaz is here to help.
+There’s a lot to track when you’re running your business, but Markaaz is here to help.
 We’re building an all-in-one Dashboard, making it easier to keep track of your business.
 With the Dashboard, business owners have an at-a-glance view of all their business activity in one place.
 This includes connecting with accounting software to help you understand your cash flow and other critical financial metrics.